tremho/locale-string-tables/README.md

          animal.names.sheep = 'sheep'
          animal.names.sheep.plural = 'sheep'

--   Note that some languages pluralize differently depending upon the count, for example there may be different words for 1 cow, 2 cows, 6 cows, or 20 cows
+-   As noted, some languages pluralize differently depending upon the count, for example there may be different words for 1 cow, 2 cows, 6 cows, or 20 cows
     -   This is the role of `getPluralRulesSelect` (see below), or `Intl.PluralRules.select()` if available.
     -   This should be supported by relevant pluralRules scripts where possible and practical.
-    -   To support this behavior using the string tables, append the count to the string id, as in: animal.name.cow animal.name.cow.two animal.name.cow.few animal.name.cow.many animal.name.cow.plural
+    -   To support this behavior using the string tables, append the 'select' result to the string id, as in: animal.name.cow animal.name.cow.two animal.name.cow.few animal.name.cow.many animal.name.cow.plural
-        -   if the ordinal suffix is not found, the un-appended suffix '.plural' will be used for lookup.

-The other source for pluralization is an application-supplied `pluralRules` script.
+Besides the string tables, the other source for pluralization is the `pluralRules` script.
 This code is within a script named for the language, as in `pluralRules-en.js` for the `en` language.

-This script may supply each of two methods.
+This script may supply each of three methods.
 These are optional, and default behavior will occur if not defined.

 -   **`getPluralRulesSelect`** takes two arguments
 -   `count` The number of items